grokify/go-nist-sp-800-53/docsrc/rev5/high_uplift/ir.md

 an integrated incident response team is established and maintained;

-the integrated incident response team can be deployed to any location identified by the organization in {{ insert: param, ir-04.11_odp }}.
+the integrated incident response team can be deployed to any location identified by the organization in the time period within which an integrated incident response team can be deployed is defined;.

 Incident response policy